Table of Contents

-They’re SO much more user friendly than GPS devices.
-One of the biggest drawcards of smartphones are their incredible touch screens; pinch and zoom, slide the maps around etc. The mapping ‘apps’ are always simple and intuitive, whereas GPS devices seem to be always plagued with a confusing and downright horrible menu system, filled with so many features you just don’t need!
-We make lots of GPS data points on our smartphone which are super easy to add and remove.
+They are SO much more user-friendly than GPS devices.
+One of the biggest drawcards of smartphones are their touch screens; pinch and zoom and slide the maps around with ease.
+Mapping ‘apps’ are simple whereas GPS devices seem to be plagued with confusing menu systems.
+I use data points regularly, which are really easy to add and remove on a smartphone.

 You don’t need a computer with you.
 You can download all your maps straight from the Apple App Store or Google Play Store.

 The maps are current.
-Any of the decent mapping apps will update their information frequently.
+Any of the decent mapping apps update their information really frequently.

 Smartphones are multi-purpose.
-A smartphone is of course a phone, email device, photo editor, website editor… the list goes on!
+A smartphone is a phone, email device, photo editor, website editor… the list goes on!

 They charge quickly.
-Just one hour in the wall has our phone charged from 0-100%.
+Just one hour in the wall has my phone charged from 0-100%.

 Battery life.
-We could ride for about 20 hours with our Garmin Edge 800 on the whole time.
+I could ride for about 20 hours with my Garmin Edge 800 on the whole time.
 This is not at all possible on a smartphone without being connected to a dynamo hub, solar panel or external battery.

 Wet weather.
-Sensitive touch screens, including on dedicated GPS devices, become quite useless in the rain.
-We have a ‘poncho’ for our iPhone which helps when the screen has droplets on it, but is far from perfect.
+Sensitive touch screens become quite useless in the rain.
+I have a ‘poncho’ for my iPhone which helps when the screen has droplets on it but is far from perfect.

 Screen Glare.
-Sometimes the sun comes in on the wrong angle whilst cycling and makes the glossy screen impossible to see.
-If we do desperately need to check the GPS, we simply pull over and shade the screen.
+Sometimes the sun comes in on the wrong angle whilst cycling and makes the glossy screen hard to see.
+If I do desperately need to check the GPS, I simply pull over and shade the screen.

 As a bicycle computer.
 GPS devices often provide all kinds of bicycle computer data, and it’s true that a smartphone can do the same.
-But… the battery life will really suffer if you do this – you need a power source to make it through your ride.
-We recommend having a cheap separate bicycle computer for this kind of information.
+But… the battery life will really suffer if you do this.
+I recommend having a cheap separate bicycle computer for recording ride data.

 Charging Your Smartphone

-Using our smartphone like a paper map, we’ve found that we use between 10-50% of the smartphones battery per day, depending on how many times the screen is switched on and off.
+Using my smartphone like a paper map, I’ve found that I use between 10-50% of the smartphones battery per day, depending on how many times the screen is switched on and off.
 If you have frequent access to power points (not hard in most parts of the world) you’ll be able to charge most smartphones within an hour.

-Dynamo Hub Power: We have used dynamo power to keep everything topped up for the last 25,000km, and have just switched to the Tout Terrain The Plug III.
+I have used dynamo power to keep everything topped up for the last 31,000km, and have just switched to the Tout Terrain The Plug III.
 A smartphone charge from the dynamo hub takes just 2-3 hours on the bike.
-You can read our List of Hub Dynamo Power Supplies for USB Devices for lots more information on hub charging.
+You can read my List of Hub Dynamo Power Supplies for USB Devices for lots more information on hub charging.

-We use and recommend Quad Lock products for your bike mounting needs.
+I use and recommend Quad Lock products for your bike mounting needs.
 They’re well designed, super slim, elegant and simple.
-You can read our review of the Quadlock Smartphone case.
+You can read my review of the Quadlock Smartphone case.

-Ortlieb have recently updated their handlebar bag, the Ultimate 6 Pro to have a transparent, waterproof sleeve which allows you to slip your smartphone in and navigate.
-If you’re using an older Ortlieb handlebar bag, you can get a waterproof sleeve that will connect onto the buttons.
+Ortlieb has recently updated its Ultimate 6 Pro handlebar bag to have a waterproof sleeve which allows you to slip your smartphone in and navigate.
+If you’re using an older Ortlieb handlebar bag, you can get a waterproof sleeve that connects onto the bags buttons.

 It is possible to buy an Android smartphone which is impervious to dust, water and to some extent dropping, without using a ‘rugged’ cover.
 Rugged covers, although very handy for delicate smartphones, are often quite cumbersome and reduce the sensitivity of the touch screen interface.

-Sony make a model called the Xperia Z2 which has an even more impressive IP58 certification (submerged at 5 feet for 30 minutes).
+Sony makes a model called the Xperia Z3 (compact version available too) which has an even more impressive IP65/68 certification (submerged at 5 feet for 30 minutes).
 That said, in terms of ‘ruggedness’, the Sony is more on par with the standard Samsung Galaxy S5 than the Active.